Costumes

 From early modern times on, it would be quite normal for doctors to wear a cane, as any gentleman did.
 It was a fashionable mark of ones social status, and it came in handy when chasing street dogs away.
 In the hands of a plague doctor, it could serve others functions as well.

 It helped in keeping social distance in two ways.
-Canes in certain colors or shapes were sometimes mandatory for plague-workers, as a warning sign so that other people could avoid them.
+Rods in certain colors or shapes were sometimes mandatory for plague workers, as a warning sign so that other people could avoid them.
 They could also be used as a tool to handle bed clothes etc. and to push sick people away.
-Pricking with a sharp stick was also a method of determining wether someone was dead.
+Pricking with a sharp stick was also a method of determining whether someone was dead or not.

-Finally, the cane was used for giving directions, which was particularly functional when communication with others was hampered by a covered face and a mouth full of herbs.
+Finally, the cane or rod was used for giving directions, which was particularly functional when communication was hampered by a covered face and a mouth full of herbs.

 Smoke and perfume